CharlieTLe/Diary/README.md

  - `m` Appends to the end of the Diary  "[time stamp] [computer name]".
  - `o` Opens the Diary.
  - `c` Opens the command line version of Diary.
+ - `create_config` Creates a configuration file that holds editor preferences and the key for encrpyting/decrypting your diary.

 Options:
 --------

  - `--open`  Opens the file in the default text editor after executing the command.
  - `--time-record` Prints out two weeks of time stamps relative to the current date.
+ - `--config` Override the default config path to load the configuration for diary.

 Example:
 -------